currinjs/CurrinJS/aio/content/guide/ngmodule.md

 Consider the static alternative which can produce a much smaller application that launches faster, especially on mobile devices and high latency networks.

-In the _static_ option, the Angular compiler runs ahead of time as part of the build process, producing a collection of class factories in their own files.
+In the _static_ option, the Currin compiler runs ahead of time as part of the build process, producing a collection of class factories in their own files.
 Among them is the `AppModuleNgFactory`.